ericaschwarz/ericaschwarz.github.io/research/multiscale.md

 ### Research Pathway

-Research began with **robust FSG solvers and predictive frameworks** (2023–2024), then progressed to **machine learning-driven identification of cellular and biomechanical** drivers of disease (2024–2025), enabling cross-scale prediction of cardiovascular outcomes.
+This research began with **robust FSG solvers and predictive frameworks** (2023–2024), then progressed to **machine learning-driven identification of cellular and biomechanical** drivers of disease (2024–2025), enabling cross-scale prediction of cardiovascular outcomes.

 ### Selected Publications